 Remember Ye Olde Sconces? … still there and yes, they still sucketh.

 How about the concrete floors? … yep, they still sucketh as well (but at least my fingers aren’t all melty)

 Surely the white painted wood ceilings … I mean, c’mon … those have been painted right!? … Nope.
-Not only have I not painted the ceilings, I’ve gone back to questioning the logic behind painting them white in the first place.
-(I sucketh)
+Not only have I not painted the ceilings, but I’ve also gone back to questioning the logic behind painting them white in the first place.
+(I sucketh).

 Yes, I know … I can hear what you’re thinking: “Cheezus Borson, you totally sucketh the _________“.
 And you would be right in thinking that because I can’t seem to make a decision and pull the trigger on getting anything done.
 Partially it’s because we keep changing our priorities based on the latest thing that is currently sucketh-ing the most.
 Then there is the money to pay for whatever it is that we are considering.
 If I’m being completely honest with you (and I always am) it’s because I